AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/activities-attribution/salesforce-activities-attribution.md

 ![](assets/6.png)

 And last but not least, you have the option of entering costs for your new channels.
-Our [Marketing Spend upload](https://experience.adobe.com/#/marketo-measure/MyAccount/Business?busView=false&id=10#/!/MyAccount/Business/Account.Settings.SettingsHome?tab=Reporting.Marketing%20Spend){target="_blank"} allows you to enter your spend at the Channel level, Subchannel level, or Campaign level.
+The [Marketing Spend upload](https://experience.adobe.com/#/marketo-measure/MyAccount/Business?busView=false&id=10#/!/MyAccount/Business/Account.Settings.SettingsHome?tab=Reporting.Marketing%20Spend){target="_blank"} allows you to enter your spend at the Channel level, Subchannel level, or Campaign level.
 With your new [!DNL Marketo Measure] Campaigns, you can add those related costs by month, then see the ROI for each Campaign!

 ![](assets/7.png)